SerjioFernandes/freightpro-fmcsa-api/LAUNCH_GUIDE.md

-# 🚀 FreightPro Load Board - How to Launch Your Website
+# 🚀 CargoLume Load Board - How to Launch Your Website

 ## ✅ **What I've Implemented**